henryhansen23/Indoor-reconstruction-plus-plus/README.md

 All data packets are written to a binary pcd file the moment it is retrieved, and an IMU measurement is addressed to a separate line in a CSV file.
 The point cloud is colored based on the intensity return, where the intensity value is converted to RGB float with a color mapping procedure.

-A fragment is a staionary sweep while an odometry is a measurement done while moving to estimate the displacement.
+A fragment is a stationary sweep while an odometry is a measurement done while moving to estimate the displacement.
 Odometry measurements can be done with normal walking speed.

 The captured data will be stored in the build folder.